-Bud to Flower (15-30 days)
+Stage #1: Bud to Flower (15-30 Days)

-This is a 12-day-old bud.
-And if you haven't yet spotted it, the one we have here is the red variety.
+This is a 12-day-old flower bud.
+And if you haven't spotted it yet, the one we have here is the red variety.
 You can tell from the red tips all around.

-And then the dragon fruit flower blooms:
+And then as the dragon fruit flower blooms:

 The flowers are huge and they have a really nice fragrance.
 The bloomed flowers last for only one night.
 And around 8 am the next morning, they start to droop down and wilt.

-Thanks to this bending down movement, the pollen from the anthers (the male part) can easily fall into the stigma (the female part).
+Thanks to this bending down movement partly, the pollen from the anthers (the male part) can easily fall into the stigma (the female part).
 Sometimes bees or moths help do the pollination job.

-Flower to Fruit (30-180 days)
+Stage #3: Flower to Fruit (30-180 Days)

 A 3-day-old dragon fruit may have the size of a small tangerine with its scales and skin still green.
-From this point to harvest, it may be 30, 60 or 150+ days.
+From this point to harvest, we may countdown 30, 60 or 150+ days more.